sjmillerAZ/ResBaz_UNIXIntro/Intro-to-shell.md

 You see that the ">" symbol causes output to be sent to a file rather than displayed on the screen.
 Why did we use ".." in the output path?

+_Be careful when using ">" for output redirection - if the file you are redirecting to already exists, its content will be overwritten!
+You can append data to the end of an existing file by using the ">>" output redirection._

 # History

 A really helpful shell command is "history".
 What do you think it does?
 Try it!
 How can we save our command history to a file in our home directory?